 Secondhand smoke is known to cause cancer, heart disease, respiratory problems, bring on asthma attacks and irritate allergies.
 To learn more about secondhand smoking, visit www.lungusa.org.

-The Office of Safety & Security requests your cooperation in complying and reminding others about the city ordinance.
+The Office of Safety and Security requests your cooperation in complying and reminding others about the city ordinance.

 Thank you for helping us keep our campus smoke-free!
 If you have any questions, please feel free to contact our office.